 Alzheimer's disease has taken away too many of our loved ones.
 This disease not only takes them away once, but twice.
 The first time, as their memories and life as it once was begins to fade, until many times they don't remember who you are, and then again, when they leave this life.

 I can't thank you enough for being on this journey with me, many of you supporting my efforts since I started this team 8 years ago.
-You are amazing because it will take all of us to make Alzheimer's disease and all dementia's a thing of the past.
+You are amazing because it will take all of us to make Alzheimer's disease and all forms of dementia a thing of the past.

 There is hope for the future, I know, but it can't come soon enough.
 We all have lost too many loved ones already.
 Each year that passes, I lose something more of my Mom and she needs more of us.
 It's not an easy road for her nor for our family but a road that we will continue to go down with her because after all she is Mom, the one that lovingly once took care of all of us.